Monpa people

+The term Monpa is a generic term in China, unlike in India where it refers to a specific tribal group: Monpa in China is a very generic term that includes people from trans-himalayan region and unlike the modern term used to refer to the tribe of Monpa of Tawang and West Kameng districts in India.
+Therefore, there must be careful study of the Monpa term and its use.
+The Monpa people in Tibet live in Lebugou, Cona county.
+There is a village called Le in Tibet, China where Monpa people are found.
+As of 2020 there were 11,143 Monpa people living in Le / Lebo / Lebugou / Lebugou township of Cona / Tsona City in the south of Tibet Autonomous Region, where they are known as Menba (门巴族 (門巴族, Ménbāzú)).
+People of Medog (Pemako) in China are also called Monpa in China.

+Monpa's language belongs to the Tibeto-Burman family, but it is significantly different from the Eastern Tibetan dialect.
+It is written with the Tibetan script.

 Name

 Tibetan Buddhists texts present "Monyul" (literally, "low land") as the territory immediately to the south of Tibet below the Himalayan crest line.
-Its borders were imprecise, but roughly stretched from eastern Nepal to the Tawang area.
+Its borders were imprecise, but roughly stretched from eastern Bhutan and western Sikkim to the Tawang area.
 "Monpa" were the people of Mon and they were distinguished from "Lopa" (also spelt "Lhopa"), who were the wild and intractable tribes of the Assam Himalayan region.
-In practice, Monpa were people amenable to the proselytising efforts of the Buddhist monks, whereas Lopa wer those inimical to them.
+In practice, Monpa were people amenable to the proselytising efforts of the Buddhist monks, whereas Lopa were those inimical to them.

 In course of time, the various people of the historical "Monyul" came to be called by other names, such as Lepcha for the tribes of Sikkim and Drukpa for the people of Bhutan, but the people of Tawang continued to own the name "Monpa".

 Distribution

-Most Monpas live in the Indian state of Arunachal Pradesh, with a population of around 60,000, centered in the districts of Tawang and West Kameng.
+Most Monpas live in the Indian administered region of Arunachal Pradesh, with a population of around 60,000, centred in the districts of Tawang and West Kameng.
 About 20,000 live in the Tawang district, where they constitute about 97% of the district's population, and almost all of the remainder can be found in West Kameng district, where they form about 77% of the district's population.
 A small number live in East Kameng district.

 Around 9,000 Monpas live in Tibet, in Tsona County, Pêlung in Bayi District, and Mêdog County.
-These places have a low altitude, especially Mêdog County, which has a tropical climate unlike the rest of Tibet.
+These places fall completely outside of the Tibetan plateau and south of the Himalayan crest, and as a result have very low altitude, especially Mêdog County, which has a tropical climate unlike the rest of Tibet.

 The Monpa are sub-divided into six sub-groups because of variations in their language.
 They are namely: